LorenKonkus/trail-counters/PackagingOptions.md

 The basic design is a cylinder with space for a 4400 mah LiPo battery at the bottom, a stack of two feather boards, and space for a sensor at the top.
 It's open to allow access to the front and back of a feather stack to replace the battery, plug in a USB cord, and swap microSD cards without removing any boards from the frame.
 There's a recess for a rubber band to hold the battery at the bottom, and a finger hold at the top to ease extraction from a post.
-The cylinder is 1.75 inches in diameter which provides good clearance in a 2 inch bore in a post.
+(Or you can tie a lanyard to it so it's easier to retrieve from a deeper bore.)
+The cylinder is 1.75 inches in diameter which provides lots of clearance in a 2 inch bore in a post.

 This frame can hold components for either the ThrifyCounter or NiftyCounter.
 Here's what it looks like with NiftyCounter components mounted:

 ![case](/assets/images/FeatherComponentFramePrototype.jpg)

 The STL file for the PostIt frame can be found in the repository at PostIt.stl.
 When 3d printing, it's easiest to print in two sections, front and back, to eliminate issues with horizontal spans.
+These sections can either be glued together or assembled using 2.5 mm machine screws.
 You can find a pre-split version at PostItSplit.stl.

 The model has tap holes for a RCWL-0516 microwave sensor (mount with 1.4 mm machine screws) and tap holes for feather boards (mount with 2.5 mm machine screws).
+You might need to tweak this somewhat when using different sensors.

 ## Tagging